 In accordance with Washington state board of health and CDC guidelines, I’ve now instituted the following rules:

 – If you have any symptoms that might be COVID, such as cough, fever, fatigue, and so on, do NOT come in.
 Even if the symptoms seem mild, it’s best to stay home.
-Text me at 206 dash 437 dash 2968 and let me know; we can convert your appointment to an online, remote visit.
+Text me at 206 dash 437 dash 2968 and let me know; we can either convert your appointment to an online, remote visit, or cancel.
 I can send you some herbs, or do any of my remote work.
 I will not charge you any extra, and will not charge for a missed appointment.

 – Do your best not to touch anything in the main office.
 If you accidentally do, there will be hand sanitizer available, so please use it immediately.